CBR makes emergency 350bp rate hike to 12% to stop ruble’s collapse

 Policy makers will publish a statement on the key rate at 10:30 a.m. after the meeting, the Bank of Russia said in a statement, without giving any further details.

-According to Chris Weafer, the founder and CEO of Macro Advisory and former head of research at multiple Moscow-based investment banks, the CBR has been weakening the ruble’s value on purpose in order to help Russian Finance Minister Anton Siluanov close the budget deficit which soared to RUB3.3 trillion in April, well above the RUB2.9 trillion that is in this year's budget plan.
+According to Chris Weafer, the founder and CEO of Macro Advisory and former head of research at multiple Moscow-based investment banks, the CBR has been weakening the ruble’s value on purpose in order to help Russian Finance Minister Anton Siluanov close the budget deficit, which soared to RUB3.3 trillion in April, well above the RUB2.9 trillion that is in this year's budget plan.

 While a falling current account surplus has weakened the ruble, Weafer argues that the CBR has full control over the foreign exchange markets and can easily manipulate them.

-“The weaker external accounts did play a role in determining the FX trend along with a shift in foreign trade away from US$ and EUR along with a seasonal rise in demand for foreign cash from Russians heading to Turkey and other tourist destinations,” Weafer said in an op-ed for bne IntelliNews.
+“The weaker external accounts did play a role in determining the FX trend along with a shift in foreign trade away from US dollar and euro along with a seasonal rise in demand for foreign cash from Russians heading to Turkey and other tourist destinations,” Weafer said in an op-ed for bne IntelliNews.
 “But following a big squeeze in volumes of FX traded locally (the combined result of sanctions and capital controls imposed by the central bank), the Russian forex market has become extremely thin and very easy to manipulate.”

 “Under these circumstances, the prime factor behind the ruble’s weakness is linked to an attempt by the monetary authorities to offer support to the country’s deteriorated fiscal position,” Weafer said.
-“This is particularly so since the ruble did not react to a significant improvement in Russia’s external position: it was reported that in July the price of Russian oil exports exceeded US$60/bbl for the first time since November 2022 while the size of the Urals discount to Brent narrowed to its lowest level since the introduction of the Western oil price cap.
-These developments mean that the volume of Russia’s exports is set to rise while the country’s imports could start to shrink as a weak currency, rising inflation, and more stringent fiscal policy put pressure on domestic demand.”
+“This is particularly so since the ruble did not react to a significant improvement in Russia’s external position: it was reported that in July the price of Russian oil exports exceeded $60 per barrel for the first time since November 2022, while the size of the Urals discount to Brent narrowed to its lowest level since the introduction of the Western oil price cap.
+These developments mean that the volume of Russia’s exports is set to rise, while the country’s imports could start to shrink as a weak currency, rising inflation and more stringent fiscal policy put pressure on domestic demand.”

-Inflation in July was 4.3% but it is accelerating: as of August 7, already 4.4% in annual terms, over the past three months, seasonally adjusted it was 7.6%, while core inflation is already at 7.1%.
+Inflation in July was 4.3% but it is accelerating: as of August 7, already 4.4% in annual terms, over the past three months, seasonally adjusted, it was 7.6%, while core inflation is already at 7.1%.

 “The Central Bank will make further decisions on the key rate, taking into account the actual and expected inflation dynamics relative to the target, the process of economic restructuring, as well as assessing the risks from internal and external conditions and the reaction of financial markets to them,” the CBR said in its accompanying statement.
 It is widely expected to hike rates again in September.